Copenhagen Municipality, Denmark

-Grundskoleförvaltningens IT-enhet works to facilitate and support the use of ICT in Malmö’s schools to develop the digital competence, infrastructure and implementation of teaching with digital tools to strengthen learning.
-During the past few years, Grundskoleförvaltningens IT-enhet has also purchased robots of various kinds to be able to lend them to the schools.
-In this way, Grundskoleförvaltningens IT-enhet wants to support the schools and be an aid in building a platform to collate pedagogical planning and work material on how the teachers use the robots to work with logical, critical and analytical thinking but also with problem solving, creativity and innovation.
-During 2020 the need for using tools for distant learning increased in the schools of Malmö.
-This is just begun to develop and there is a need for developing methods and teachers competence in this area.
+During the past few years, Grundskoleförvaltningens IT departement has purchased robots of various kinds to be able to lend them to the schools.
+They support the schools and are building a platform to collate pedagogical planning and work material on how the teachers use the robots to work with logical, critical and analytical thinking but also with problem solving, creativity and innovation.

 No Isolation, Norway

-No Isolation is a Norwegian startup, founded in October 2015.
-Our mission is to reduce involuntary loneliness and social isolation by developing communication tools that help those affected.
-Our first solution is AV1.
-AV1 is a telepresence robot that acts as the child’s eyes, ears and voice in the classroom.
-Our second solution is KOMP, a one-button-screen that allows tech-averse seniors to enjoy messages, photos and video-calls from their loved ones.
-No Isolation is a technology company that focuses on the end user; new solutions and features are always tested with actual users.
+No Isolation is a Norwegian startup that developed the telepresence robot AV1 that acts as the child’s eyes, ears and voice in the classroom.
+They focus on the end user; new solutions and features are always tested with actual users.

 Oslo Metropolitan University – Welfare Access Through Technology (WATT), Norway

-This research group is a forum where researchers, users, and producers of technology together will develop knowledge on welfare technology targeted to socially isolated members of society.
+Oslo Met is a research group where researchers, users, and producers of technology together will develop knowledge on welfare technology targeted to socially isolated members of society.

-The University Hospital of Copenhagen (Rigshospitalet) is the largest hospital in Denmark, and well known for its research and patient treatment success.
-The University Hospital of Copenhagen has also the largest population of children with rare diseases in Denmark.
+The University Hospital of Copenhagen (Rigshospitalet) is the largest hospital in Denmark and well known for its research and patient treatment success.
+They have the largest population of children with rare diseases in Denmark.

 Bonkolab (RH) is a research lab within the Hospital’s Clinic for Pediatrics and Adolescent Medicine, Rigshospitalet University Hospital of Copenhagen.
 The research performed in Bonkolab is multidisciplinary and covers cancer diagnostics, treatment and rehabilitation.
-Currently, Bonkolab has a paid staff of 120.
 One of Bonkolab’s research sub-groups is “The psycho-social research group” that focuses on children and adolescents with cancer psychological, social and educational challenges.
-The TEN main applicant is part-time embedded into this Bonkolab sub-group but is also part of the Steering Committee of iCOPE – an EU funded Danish-Swedish research collaboration to promote personalized medicine for children with cancer (“interregional Childhood Oncology Personalized Medicine Exploration”).

 Hanne Bækgaard Larsen, Post Doc, founded the psychosocial research group in 2011.
 Hanne has 26 peer review articles published as well as several book chapters on intervention research and supportive care in children with cancer and their families.
 Hanne is also an associated professor at the University of Copenhagen, Department of Health Science.